oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In some applications or transport protocols, it is desirable to put an SD-JWT into an outer JWT container.
 For example, an implementation may envelope all credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.

 For such use cases, the SD-JWT SHOULD be transported as a single string.
-Key Binding MAY be achieved by signing the envelope JWT instead of adding a separate Key Binding JWT as described in (#enabling_key_binding).
+Key Binding MAY be achieved by signing the envelope JWT instead of including a separate Key Binding JWT in the SD-JWT.

 The claim `_sd_jwt` SHOULD be used when transporting an SD-JWT unless the application or protocol defines a different claim name.